AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/signing-forms-using-scribble.md

 | AEM as a Cloud Service | Dieser Artikel |

-Sie können die Komponente **Freihandsignatur** und **Signaturschritt** verwenden, um eine Signatur (per Freihanfunktion) in ein adaptives Formular zu schreiben.
-Die Komponente „Signaturschritt“ zeigt eine PDF-Version des adaptiven Formulars an.
-Sie benötigen ein Formular, bei dem die Option „Datensatzdokument“ aktiviert ist, oder auf Vorlagen basierende adaptive Formulare, um die Komponente „Signaturschritt“ zu verwenden.
+Sie können die Komponente **Scribble-Signatur** verwenden, um eine (Scribble-)Signatur auf ein adaptives Formular zu zeichnen. <!-- The Signature step component displays a PDF version of the Adaptive Form.
+You require a Document of Record option enabled or form template based Adaptive Forms to use the Signature step component. -->

 ![Dialogfeld für Freihandsignatur](assets/scribble-signature.png)